bmarcot/color-theme-pomgranate-explosion/README.md

 color-theme-pomgranate-explosion
 ================================

-A soft and elegant color theme for emacs.
+A soft and elegant color theme for GNU Emacs.

 Usage
 -----